bartificer/programming-by-stealth/docs/pbs95.md

 2. A *getter* to publish the value of the attribute.
 3. A *setter* to intelligently update the value of the attribute.

-Let's demonstrate the concept with a very simple class, one to represent a circle:
+Let's demonstrate the concept with a very simple class, one to represent a circle.
+You'll find a version of the code for this class with comments in the file `Circle1.js`, but I've included it below without comments to help show the structure.

 ```js
 class Circle{